aRatnam12/todo_app/README.md

-A todo app that I'm making based on a tutorial so that I can learn node and angular.
+A todo app that I'm making based on a tutorial so that I can learn the MEAN stack.